Tauri

 First, update

-when building for Tauri.svelte.config.js import process from 'node:process'import Auto from '@sveltejs/adapter-auto'import Static from '@sveltejs/adapter-static'import { vitePreprocess } from '@sveltejs/vite-plugin-svelte'const isTauri = !!process.env.TAURI_ENV_PLATFORM/** @type {import('@sveltejs/kit').Config} */const config = {preprocess: vitePreprocess(),kit: {adapter: isTauri?
-Static({ fallback: 'index.html' }): Auto(),},}export default configConfigure Vite to use a different port for Tauri.
-This way you can run your app on
+svelte.config.jsto use@sveltejs/adapter-staticwhen building for Tauri.svelte.config.js import process from 'node:process'import Auto from '@sveltejs/adapter-auto'import Static from '@sveltejs/adapter-static'import { vitePreprocess } from '@sveltejs/vite-plugin-svelte'const isTauri = !!process.env.TAURI_ENV_PLATFORM/** @type {import('@sveltejs/kit').Config} */const config = {preprocess: vitePreprocess(),kit: {adapter: isTauri?
+Static({ fallback: 'index.html' }): Auto(),},}export default configConfigure Vite for Tauri.
+On mobile, Tauri v2 sets

 src/routes/+layout.ts export const ssr = falseThe